dvtrn-pro/clickfix-detector/README.md

 the SOC team to review.

-We pulled the attachment and ran it through a sandbox which showed a Excel document spawning encoded PowerShell.
+We pulled the attachment and ran it through a sandbox which showed a Word/Excel document spawning encoded PowerShell.
 This confirmed it was a ClickFix attack — where a malicious document shows a fake CAPTCHA or "I'm not a robot" prompt that silently runs a macro when clicked.